victorlaiyeeteng/tp/docs/UserGuide.md

 Successful Output:

-`[NAME, PHONE_NUMBER, EMAIL, ADDRESS] added to friends list.`
+`New friend added: [NAME, PHONE_NUMBER, EMAIL, ADDRESS]`

 Unsuccessful Output:

 - Invalid command: `Invalid command.` + help message with list of all commands

-- Empty name: `Invalid Adding of Friend: A name must be entered.
-Syntax: add-friend n/NAME p/NUMBER e/EMAIL a/ADDRESS`

-- Non-numeric phone number: `Invalid Adding of Friend: Phone number must be numeric.
-Syntax: add-friend n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS`
+- Empty name: `Names should only contain alphanumeric characters and spaces, and it should not be blank.`

+- Non-numeric phone number: `Phone numbers should only contain numbers, and it should be at least 3 digits long`

-- Invalid email format: `Invalid Adding of Friend: Invalid email.
-Syntax: add-friend n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS`
+- Invalid email format: `Emails should be of the format local-part@domain...`

-- Additional arguments provided: `Invalid syntax: Too many arguments.
-Syntax: add-friend n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS`

 ### Editing a Friend's Information: `edit-friend`